ScooloV/bbpedia/docs/dungeon_bowl/the_rules_of_dungeon_bowl.md

 An offensive assist is when another player on the active team, a team-mate of the player that is performing the Block action, is able to assist.
-To offer an offensive assist, a player must be Marking the opposition player that is the target of their team-mate\'s Block action.
+To offer an offensive assist, a player must be Marking the opposition player that is the target of their team-mate's Block action.

 \